Serialization

 Dict{String, Any} with 3 entries:

-As an example we will add a new parameter struct for a filtered backprojection process using a given geometry:
+As an example, let's add a new parameter struct for a filtered backprojection process using a given geometry:

 export CustomGeomFilteredBackprojectionParameters